logzio/logz-docs/_source/user-guide/log-shipping/shipping-methods/server-app--haproxy.md

     sudo service rsyslog restart
     ```

-4. Give your logs a minute to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+4. Give your logs a few minutes to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

     If you don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).